HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  7.2Mb
-      sub-directories of 1Mb or more:
-        libs   5.6Mb
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespace in Imports field not imported from: ‘MSnbase’
-      All declared Imports should be used.
+    Packages required but not available: 'xcms', 'MSnbase', 'qlcMatrix'

+    Package suggested but not available for checking: ‘CAMERA’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # clusterExperiment